davidkel/davidkel.github.io/docs/Performance/FabricPerformance.md

 ### Hardware and Topology

 The Fabric topology used was 2 peer Organisations (PeerOrg0, PeerOrg1) with a single peer node in each and 1 Ordering Service Organisation (OrdererOrg0) with a single orderer service node configured for Raft.
+TLS was enabled for each node.

 Each node had the same identical hardware